Initialize Your Project

 These choices update the default configuration used by the app and admin settings.

-Section titled “Phase 4: Optional Modules”Choose which optional modules to keep:
+Section titled “Phase 4: Optional Peripheral Modules”Choose which optional modules to keep:

 - Billing — Autumn plans, entitlements, metered usage, and Stripe checkout.

-- API Keys — org-scoped API keys with JWT token exchange and rate limiting.
+- API Keys — org-scoped API keys with JWT token exchange at

 Phase 4b: Documentation Site